How Do I Adjust the Default Screen On an Alpha Keypad For a VISTA-20P?

 To enter a character, press [#], followed by its associated two-digit number.
 This number can be as low as for a blank space, or as high as for the letter Z. For reference, letters of the alphabet start at for A, and continue one by one until you reach , which is, of course, Z. If you wanted the letter A, you would enter [#65].
 For B, you would enter [#66].
 For C, you would enter [#67].
 And so on.

 After you enter a character, you then want to save and move to the next character slot.
 You can do this by pressing the key.
 But let's say you make a mistake, and you need to backtrack to a prior entry.
 In that case, you can press to move back a slot.
 To clear an entry, you can press [#32] for space

 Once the desired custom word or phrase is entered, press to save and apply the change.
 For the complete list of possible character entries see the following chart.
 Notice how the potential entries are organized from the lowest two-digit programming number (32), all the way to the highest (90).

-6. Return Home.
+6. Exit Programming.
 After you save the entry by pressing you will be taken back to the "Custom?" screen.
-Here, you must enter to backtrack again.
+Here, you must enter to back out of the Custom Word subsection.
 At the "Program Alpha?" screen, enter for No. Finally, press [*99] to safely exit Programming without being locked out.
 You will return to the main keypad screen, only this time your newly programmed word or phrase will be waiting there to greet you.

 Did you find this answer useful?